Eurex-Clearing-Messaging-Interfaces/FIXML-Connection-Test-Tool/README.md

 ## Used API

 The FIXML Connection Test Tool is based on Java API from the Apache Qpid project ( http://qpid.apache.org ), version 0.52.0.
-All necessary components are distributed as part of the ZIP file in the "lib" sub-directory.
+All necessary components are distributed as part of the ZIP file in the "lib" subdirectory.
 The code used in the FIXML Connection Test Tool is described in the Eurex Clearing FIXML Interface specification, Volume 2-B: AMQP Programming Guide, which is available in the document section of the Eurex website ( https://www.eurexclearing.com/clearing-en/technology/c7/system-documentation-c7/System-documentation-31378?frag=246932 ).

 ## Installation